wael-jaber/design_patterns/go/README.md

-# Go Design Patterns Project
+# Go Design Patterns

+This directory contains **idiomatic Go implementations** of classic software design patterns.
+The focus is on **composition over inheritance**, **clear interfaces**, **testability**, and alignment with Go’s standard library and conventions.

-This repository demonstrates the implementation of various design patterns in **Go**, organized into three main categories: **Behavioral**, **Creational**, and **Structural**.
-Each pattern includes its implementation and corresponding unit tests using Go’s built-in **testing** framework.
+Each pattern is implemented in isolation and accompanied by unit tests using Go’s built-in `testing` package.

-The goal of this project is to provide **idiomatic Go implementations** of classic design patterns, emphasizing interfaces, composition, simplicity, and testability.

 ---